Can VLMs Predict Future States? Bootstrapping World Models from Inverse Dynamics: Introduction

-We conduct an extensive evaluation on MagicBrush, Action-Genome, Something-Something, WhatsUp and Kubric in \textsc{Aurora-Bench} \citep{krojer2024aurora}.
-We focus on Chameleon-7B as the best available open-source foundation model, and transform it into a world model (\textbf{CWM}; \textbf{C}hameleon \textbf{W}orld \textbf{M}odel).
-We show that thanks to the synthetic data strategy to bootstrap world models from dynamics models, our general-purpose CWM can achieve an overall performance superior to state-of-the-art diffusion models specialised for image editing.
-In particular, CWM improves GPT4o-as-a-judge scores on the Something-Something, Action-Genome, and Kubric subsets of \textsc{Aurora} by 15\%, 15\% and 7\%, respectively.
-Similarly, human evaluators rate CMW image editing consistently better.
-Inference-time verification can also improve \textsc{Aurora}-finetuned Chameleon to a comparable degree as data synthesis, providing an effective training-free bootstrapping method.
-In some cases, it can even be combined with trajectory synthesis for compounded gains.
+We conduct a thorough evaluation of both strategies to bootstrap FDP from IDP on several datasets from \textsc{Aurora-Bench} \citep{krojer2024aurora}: MagicBrush, Action-Genome, Something-Something, WhatsUp and Kubric.
+We experiment with two families of unified VLMs for FDP, Chameleon-7B and Liquid-8B.
+Training on trajectories synthesised by IDP, our FDP can achieve an overall performance superior to state-of-the-art diffusion models specialised for image editing, both in terms of GPT4o-as-a-judge and human evaluation.
+Inference-time verification can also improve FDP to a comparable degree as trajectory synthesis, providing an effective training-free bootstrapping method.

-To summarise our contributions: \begin{itemize} \item We empirically show that VLMs like Chameleon-7B do not exhibit a clear preference for ground-truth real-world trajectories over heuristic-generated incorrect ones. \item We propose two strategies to bootstrap a world model from a dynamics model inside VLMs: (i) learning from unlabelled videos annotated with actions by a dynamics model, and (ii) verifying the generated observations with the dynamics model at inference time. \item We conduct extensive evaluations on \textsc{Aurora-Bench}: both GPT4o-as-a-judge and human raters demonstrate the effectiveness of our methods with a considerable margin compared to the state-of-the-art image editing models. \end{itemize}
+While limited to single-step action--observation trajectories, this work offers promising early evidence that unified VLMs can be successfully endowed with FDP and hence may be suitably developed into long-horizon world models in the future.